-British Values at Ridgeway Primary School
+British Values at Ridgeway Primary Academy

-It is part of our mission to ensure that all children who attend Ridgeway Primary School become valuable and fully rounded members of society who treat others with respect.
+It is part of our mission to ensure that all children who attend Ridgeway Primary Academy become valuable and fully rounded members of society who treat others with respect.
 We strive to ensure that children leave the school fully prepared for life in modern Britain.

 The Rule of Law